Due to maintenance work, it will not be possible to buy tickets from SBB.ch between 07.02.2018, 00:00 and 07.02.2018, 02:00.

 After buying a ticket online, you can download it by clicking on the download link displayed.
 You will see your ticket under “Orders”.
 If the ticket is listed there, the transaction has been successfully completed.
 If the ticket that you have just purchased is not listed, click on “Update tickets”.
 If you have not received a confirmation e-mail and the ticket you have purchased is not displayed, the transaction was not completed and no payment was charged to your card.

 Tickets can be purchased a maximum of 30 days in advance, since this reduces the chance that you will be unable to make your chosen journey and have to change your booking.
-Tickets purchased online can only be refunded in certain exceptional cases.
-You can find the full conditions here.
 There are no price changes for standard tickets for travel within Switzerland.

 Tickets purchased online